johndowns/data-factory-to-databricks/README.md

 1. Navigate to the resource group using the Azure Portal.
 2. Select the SQL Database
 3. Select the Query Editor
-4. Enter with your the Microsoft Entra user provided to the script.
+4. Enter with your Microsoft Entra user provided to the script.
 The first time you do this, you’ll need to configure the firewall by following the portal instructions.
 5. Copy the code from ./sql/star_model.sql, and paste on the Query Editor
 6. Execute
-7. Review the tables that were created and explore any [store procedures](https://learn.microsoft.com/azure/data-factory/connector-sql-server?tabs=data-factory#invoke-a-stored-procedure-from-a-sql-sink)
+7. Review the tables that were created and explore any [stored procedures](https://learn.microsoft.com/azure/data-factory/connector-sql-server?tabs=data-factory#invoke-a-stored-procedure-from-a-sql-sink)
 8. **Grant permissions to the Azure Data Factory Managed Identity inside the Database**.
-Copy the code from ./UserManageIdentity.sql and paste it into the Query Editor.
+Copy the code from ./sql/UserManageIdentity.sql and paste it into the Query Editor.
 9. Execute the script.

 ### Step 9: Execute the Azure Data Factory Pipeline